rmykolas/goodhands-netlify-cms/_good-reads/2018-state-of-branding-report-review.md

 read_time: 4
 featured_image: >-
   https://res.cloudinary.com/goodhands/image/upload/v1559665651/blog/startups-services-branding-lg-1280px_rkasln.jpg
+post_excerpt: >-
+  Your brand is not a constant; it should evolve with your market and your audience.
 ---
 This morning, I saw a post on LinkedIn that shared a report put out by [Bynder](#) and [OnBrand](#) that gives insight into the State of Branding in 2018.
 They surveyed 500+ marketing decision makers and shared five trends set to dominate the industry in 2018.